 What you might not know is that the Pitbull isn’t so much a singular breed as it is a label for multiple types of dogs.
 These dogs all come from the same general region and look alike, but they’re actually very different breeds.
 In fact, what most people think of as a singular type of dog can be divided into the American Pitbull Terrier, the American Staffordshire Terrier, the Staffordshire Bull Terrier, and American bully breeds.

 Don’t worry if you don’t know everything about these breeds – that’s why this guide exists.
-From learning a little more about Pitbulls in general to learning the differences between the breeds, you’ll find what you need here.
+From learning a little more about Pitbulls in general to learning the differences between the breeds, you’ll figure out which dog breed is best for you here.

 What is a Pitbull?